 1st Degree Relations: Your parents, your biological siblings, and your children;

 2nd Degree Relations: Your grandparents, and your grandchildren;

-For example: One may include the spouse of a cousin in their family tree, but as both parties would not be biologically related, one would not deem two sexually intimate individuals sharing such a bond to be in an incestuos equation with one another.
+For example One may include the spouse of a cousin in their family tree, but as both parties would not be biologically related, one would not deem two sexually intimate individuals sharing such a bond to be in an incestuous equation with one another.

 Another factor that impacts one’s perception about incest is their religious belief systems.
 How an individual was brought up all their life does tend to mould their outlook towards romantic/sexual relationships with a family member.

 For instance, certain religions categorise marriage to particular family members as acceptable and rather sacred.
 As a result, people belonging to such religions/religious groups are relatively more likely to be open to the idea of establishing sexual contact, and marriage to a member of their kin.

 While most persons would find incest to be unacceptable, there are certain parts of the world that allow them, by virtue of it not being prohibited as per their law and order.

 There is either NO prohibition or NO defined law for having consensual incest (with no history of child abuse/sexual abuse) in the following regions: